Vostok lands successfully

 Following Sputnik, Gagarin dealt another major blow to American nationalism.
 At the same time, Vostok solidified American determination to invest heavily into their fledgling manned space program and made it politically easier for the US government to commit to the risky and ambitious goal of landing a man on the Moon within ten years.
-Along with Sputnik, Gagarin's mission helped create an oversized, overpriced and technologically dead-ended Apollo program, before its own success would reveal that it had no future beyond scoring points with the Soviets.
-Until today, popular American books and magazine articles on the history of space exploration, which are largely oblivious of any developments outside of the United States, do make an exception for Sputnik and Gagarin.
+Along with Sputnik, Gagarin's mission triggered the start of the Apollo program.
+Until today, popular American books and magazine articles on the history of space exploration, which are largely oblivious to any developments outside of the United States, do make an exception for Sputnik and Gagarin.

 Sites related to Gagarin's landing: